 If your driver gets into an accident, there are a wide range of problems that could arise after the fact.
-You could be liable to pay damages or have other legal issues, including for the 80% of incidents that are not your driver’s fault but for which you can’t provide solid exonerating evidence.
-What are the steps you need to take to have concrete proof that your driver was not responsible for the accident?
+You could be liable to pay damages, including for the 80% of incidents that are not your driver’s fault.
+What are the steps to have concrete proof that your driver was not responsible for the accident?

-If a vehicle can no longer be used following an accident even for a short period of time, the productivity your organization is affected, and you won’t be able to deliver on your promise to your customers.
+If a vehicle can no longer be used following an accident even for a short period of time, your productivity goes down and you won’t be able to deliver on your promise to your customers.

 What’s more, if the goods in the vehicle are damaged, you will have to deal with further insurance claims to recuperate those lost costs.
 You likely already have a well-thought-out safety process in place, but how are you protecting your business and drivers from incidents that aren’t your fault?

-In most cases, its shown that fatal accidents between cars and commercial vehicles, commercial vehicles are only responsible about 25% percent of the time – and still get blamed far more often.
-In order to protect your drivers and business, you need to be prepared to exonerate your drivers from these not-at-fault accidents.
+In fatal accidents between cars and commercial vehicles, commercial vehicles are only responsible about 25% percent of the time.
+You need to prepare to exonerate your drivers from the accidents that aren’t .

 “Sometimes drivers do get blamed for things they don’t do,” said Joe Gallitto of DJ Ambulette in a recent Connected Ops Visionaries Podcast episode.